 - You also need to make sure that the temporary databases are hosted on a separate disk (150 GB, SSD-, RAID 1/0).

-In this article, you got a glimpse of how to move your data from SQL Server to SQLite after a brief introduction to the salient features, use cases, and benefits of both tools.
-The method talked over in this article is using CSV/ODBC Migration Tool to move data from SQLite to MSSQL seamlessly.
+In this article, you had a glimpse of how to move your data from SQL Server to SQLite after a brief introduction to the salient features, use cases, and benefits of both tools.
+It is a comprehensive guide to convert SQLite to SQL server.
+The method discussed in this article is using CSV/ODBC Migration Tool to move data from SQLite to MSSQL seamlessly.
+While using the manual method can be cumbersome, the use of Hevo Data can help you convert SQLite to SQL with ease.

 Extracting complex data from a diverse set of data sources to carry out an insightful analysis can be challenging, and this is where Hevo saves the day!
 Hevo offers a faster way to move data from Databases or SaaS applications into your Data Warehouse or a tool like SQL Server.
 Hevo is fully automated and hence does not require you to code.